Skip to Main Content

 Theft/Vandalism

 Taking or defacing library materials or educational equipment such as a DVD, computer or software.
-Cutting pages out of a book or magazine or taking material out of the library and not checking it out is stealing.
+Cutting pages out of a book or magazine or taking material out of the library and not checking it out is stealing and will result in disciplinary action taken by the university.

 Forgery

-Signing another's name to exams, forms, or other institutional documents.
+Signing another's name to exams, forms, or other institutional documents is not permitted and if discovered will result in disciplinary action taken by the university.

 Disciplinary Action